core-wg/resource-directory/draft-ietf-core-resource-directory.md

 can be looked up using the endpoint lookup interface.

-The following example shows a client performing and endpoint lookup for all groups.
+The following example shows a client performing an endpoint lookup for all groups.

 ~~~~
 Req: GET /rd-lookup/ep?et=core.rd-group